mathgmc/TelegramRobot/README.md

 # TelegramRobot

-This TelegramBot was develop inspire in a [Toptal blog post](https://www.toptal.com/python/telegram-bot-tutorial-python).
-And is up and runing right now, you can talk to the bot going to Telegram App and searching by: @imdrobot.
+This TelegramBot was developed inspired by a [Toptal blog post](https://www.toptal.com/python/telegram-bot-tutorial-python).
+And is up and running right now, you can talk to the bot going to Telegram App and searching by @imdrobot.
 This small project was created to test and learn more about Python API's ( and for fun :D ).

 ## How to Setup and use this code